Recruitment Reporting & Revenue Visibility

 Revenue Performance Visibility

-Structuring reporting so leadership can clearly see where revenue is coming from and how it is distributed across the business, including NFI per consultant, revenue by client or sector, contractor book value and team performance trends.
+Structuring reporting so leadership can clearly see where revenue is coming from and how it is distributed across the business, including NFI per consultant, revenue by client or sector, contractor book value and performance trends.

 Pipeline Health & Conversion